Anuril/vwinst/README.md

 sudo ./vw_installer.sh -d postgresql -w "vault.yourdomain.com" -u "vaultuser"
 ```

-The script wants to run this script as a non-root user with sudo privileges.
+It is recommended to run this script as a non-root user with sudo privileges.

 Additional arguments:
 ```bash

 Options (required):